 An IELTS score of 4.5 or above is required for students who do not hold a degree-level qualification wholly taught and examined in English.

-The qualification consists of six core units:
+The qualification consists of four core units:

 - Developing English Language Skills – This module helps students to develop English language skills to be able to communicate effectively beyond simple everyday contexts.
 It aims to improve one’s reading, writing, listening and speaking and enables student to acquire a broad range of knowledge which can be used to confidently and effectively communicate in English.
 It guides students through Intermediate and Upper Intermediate levels of English language study.